ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 ## Surface Shader

 Unity provides a simple and convenient way to implement a shader called 'surface shader'.
-Although it has some limitations, the surface shader makes it easy to write a simple hands-on shader in Unity.
+Although it has some limitations, the surface shader makes it easy to write simple shaders in Unity.
+It provides several useful hands-on values including tangent-space view direction, normal, and texture coordinate in an input structure, which are necessary for a parallax shader.
+Below is the parallax mapping shader written under the Unity surface shader grammar.

 ## Code